 Jmeter will iterate alternatively between the controllers for each iteration.
 Therefore, the sequence will be mentioned below

 Request1 -> Request3 -> Request 5 – Request2 -> Request4 -> Request6

 Please see the below JMeter Results with Number of Threads = 2 and Loop Count = 2.

-In above example, Jmeter is Interleaving with next loop/iteration.
-There are settings in Interleave Controller that can make JMeter send alternate requests with every new thread.
+In the above example, Jmeter is interleaving with the next loop/iteration.
+There are settings in the Interleave Controller that will allow JMeter to send alternate requests with every new thread.

 Please see the results below.
-This is useful in scenarios where you want sequential or concurrent load hitting servers with the different sequence of the request from the same machine.
+This is useful in scenarios where you want sequential or concurrent load hitting servers with a different sequence of the request from the same machine.

-If Controller works in a similar way an IF expression is treated in any programming language.
+If the Controller works in a similar way, an IF expression is treated in any programming language.
 The condition is validated first and then the components under this container execute if the condition is TRUE, otherwise, the elements outside the IF Controller will get executed.

 Defining and Assigning a value to COUNT Variable.

-Defining condition in If Controller settings.
+Defining conditions in If Controller settings.
 Jmeter will validate this condition and if TRUE, will execute the blocks under this container.